8area8/p10__Django-deploy/README.md

 ## Getting Started

-You can clone this repository to your local drive and then deploy it to heroku.
+You can clone this repository to your local drive.
 This project uses a submodule that contains the application.
 Make sure to import the submodule by executing the code below, from the root of the project :
 ```bash
 git submodule update --remote --merge